Nick-smallworld/mt-theme-creamburn/README.md

 ### Banner footer ###

-On Banner Footer template, there are three widget in default status.
+On Banner Footer template, there are three widgets in default status.
 Though they don't appear on the page because of <mt:Ignore> tags.

 If you want to use footer columns, please remove <mt:Ignore> tags and display them.